 To help you dig through the heaps of different ice cream scoops available to find one that actually delivers, we’ve researched and reviewed the most popular choices on the market.

 So, if you’re ready to get serious about your sundae making, keep reading.
-Below, you’ll find the top seven best ice cream scoops as well as our ice cream scoop buyer’s guide.
+Below, you’ll find the top eight best ice cream scoops as well as our ice cream scoop buyer’s guide.

 1. Stainless Steel Ice Cream Scoop by Midnight Scoop

-If you don’t take your ice cream indulgence seriously, then move along, this scoop isn’t meant for you.
-But if you love ice cream—if you are passionate about dishing up the perfect bowl of chocolate chip, cookie dough, or vanilla—keep reading.
+If you don’t take your ice cream indulgence seriously, then move along; this scoop isn’t meant for you.
+But if you love ice cream—and you are passionate about dishing up the perfect bowl of chocolate chip, cookie dough, or vanilla—keep reading.

-The Midnight Scoop is a heavy-duty tool for only the biggest ice cream fans.
+The Midnight Scoop is a heavy-duty tool for only the biggest fans of this sweet treat.
 It doesn’t pack a lot of frills or extra features.
 Instead, its performance is based on a few simple, yet key, design elements.

 The heavy-duty Midnight Scoop is sleek and effective.
 It will cost you more than others on this list, but you never have to worry about it breaking or losing its effectiveness.